Man eating breakfast foods

 What effect does food combining have on glucose levels?

-Ways to try food sequencing or food combining
+Ways to try food sequencing or food combining:

 If you are preparing a meal at home, make sure it contains protein and non-starchy vegetables along with whatever carb you may want to include.
 For example, if you’re planning on eating rice, cook a protein like steak or chicken.
 Make a simple green salad with olive oil and vinegar to start the meal with before you eat the rice.

 Want a quick meal you can throw together and pack for lunch?
 Prepare a large salad that includes greens, protein, and an olive-oil based dressing.
 You can throw in quinoa or roasted sweet potatoes as the carb.
-Even when eaten all together, the protein, greens, and fat from the dressing will slow down digestion and mitigate any post-meal glucose spikes.
+Even when eaten all together, the protein, greens, and fat from the dressing will slow down digestion and may help to mitigate any post-meal glucose spikes.

 Eating out?
-Make sure to skip the breadbasket or chips and salsa before your meal.
+Make sure to skip the breadbasket or tortilla chips and salsa before your meal.
 Carbs alone are more likely to cause a glucose spike than when eaten with or after protein and vegetables.
 If you really want the bread, save it to eat along your main course (that ideally contains both protein and vegetables) or even wait to savour it at the end of the meal.

 Looking for some vegetarian options?
 Add beans as a great source of both protein and fibre to any dish and follow the same principles as above.
 When eating carbs like pasta, rice, starchy vegetables, or fruit, try combining them with vegetables, healthy fats, and protein to help slow down digestion.
 Pair an apple with peanut butter or add tofu to pasta, rice, or roasted sweet potatoes.